zarf-dev/proposals/8-show-manifest-and-values/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic besides sensitive values which will be set to "PLACEHOLDER".
+[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which will be set to "PLACEHOLDER".
 For example, the `ZARF_REGISTRY` variable become `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
+This is done to ensure this commands can run without having to grab the real values from Zarf state in the cluster.

 Manifests and values files will be printed to standard out, while all other logs and output from this command will go to stderr.